-In 2018, the Bureau of Labor Statistics determined that the average medical assistant pay was $33,610 (over $16 per hour).
-Conversely, the average certified nursing assistant pulled in around $28,530 (just over $13 per hour).
+In 2020, the Bureau of Labor Statistics determined that the average medical assistant pay was $35,850 per year (just over $17 per hour).
+Conversely, the average certified nursing assistant pulled in around $30,830 annually (over $14 per hour).

 The difference in these incomes is credited to more involved medical assistant training, as well as the high demand for allied health careers.
 In fact, from 2018 to 2028, the medical assistant field is expected to grow by a whopping 23%, compared to a healthy (but considerably smaller) growth rate of 9% for CNAs.

 Where Can MAs and CNAs Work?

 If you prefer to work more directly with patients, a CNA role might be a great fit for you.
 CNAs generally work in hospitals, nursing homes, and rehabilitation and hospice centers.
 Medical assistants have an even greater selection of job opportunities in a wider variety of work environments (especially private practices and clinics).